joaoferreira7991/smart_home_assistant/readme.md

 ```bash
 source setup.sh
 ```
-which will create the new virtual environment (folder) and install the dependencies necessary.
+which will create the new virtual environment (folder) and install the dependencies necessary, from the requirements.txt file.

 ## Daily Scrum